-MOS Technology started as an independently financed splinter group from Motorola's 6800 development program. with associated legal problems (now resolved).
+MOS Technology started as an independently financed "splinter group" from Motorola's 6800 development program, with associated legal problems (now resolved).
 The resultant 6502 microprocessor started as a "cheap" 6800.
-It uses most of the 6800 instruction set, but is (in my opinion) severely hampered by its lack of a doublebyte accumulator.
-This deficiency is somewhat offset by page zero double-byte indexing capability, which I've never really been able to master.
-Others have, however, and the 6502, which seemed to come out of nowhere, burst onto the scene in the Jolt as a showstopper at the 1975 WESCON show.
+It uses most of the 6800 instruction set, but is (in my opinion) severely hampered by its lack of a double byte accumulator.
+This deficiency is somewhat offset by page zero double byte indexing capability, which I've never really been able to master.
+Others have, however, and the 6502, which seemed to come out of nowhere, burst on the scene in the JOLT as a "show-stopper" at the 1975 WESCON show.
 I personally feel that the real innovation was the mask programming of the MOS Technology 6530 I/O chip.
-In any case, MOS Technology was off and running, nipping at the heels of the well-established Intel 8080 and Motorola 6800.

-Photo 2.
-Front-runners: TRS-80 CPU and keyboard, left.
-PET's CPU and keyboard, right.

-As the price of 8080s and 6800s fell under \$30, the 6502 lost its price advantage, but it was staying ahead in other areas-primarily the KIM.
-Intel's Intellec and Motorola's Exorcisor development systems ran into thousands of dollars; KIM was less than \$300.
-Although it didn't do nearly as much as the "biggies," KIM, with its superb documentation, was an entry into the world of microprocessors for the smaller electronics manufacturer.

-Until very recently, the lack of a good, cheap assembly language and trace has limited my use of the 6502.
-The availability of Chuck Crayne's assembler for use on the Sphere 6800 and Processor Tech's ALS-8 for the 8080 has diverted my attention from the 6502.
-My biggest disappointment with my PET is the virtual nonexistence of the advertised "system monitor."
+In any case, MOS Technology was off and running, nipping at the heels of the well established INTEL 8080 and Motorola 6800.
+As the price of 8080s and 6800s fell to the under \$30 range the 6502 lost its price advantage, but it was staying ahead in other areas -- primarily the KIM.
+INTEL'S INTELLEC and Motorola'S EXORCISOR development systems ran into thousands of dollars -- KIM was less than \$300.
+True, it didn't do nearly as much as the "biggies", but for the smaller electronics manufacturer the KIM, with its superb documentation, was an entry into the world of microprocessors.
+Until very recently, the lack of a good, cheap assembly language and trace for the 6502 has limited my use of it.
+The availability of Chuck Crayne's assembler for use on the SPHERE 6800 and Processor Tech's ALS-8 for the 8080 have diverted my attention from the 6502.
+My biggest disappointment with my PET is the virtual nonexistence of the advertised "system monitor".
 It might have filled this 6502 assembler void.

-Initial forays into a new field, such as microprocessing, are usually on a small scale, so the KIM filled the bill admirably (and still does).
-6502s were designed into new products, and MOS Technology grew.
-It added memory chips to its line, which included character generators as well as the 6502 family.
+Initial forays into a new field such as microprocessors are usually on a small scale, so the KIM filled the bill admirably (and still does).
+This resulted in the 6502's being designed into new products and MOS Technology grew.
+It added memory chips to its line which included character generators as well as the 6502 family.

-The Jolt and KIM were both blockbusters when they were announced . . . but what do you do for an encore?
-The Apple-II and Ohio Scientific Machines had pushed the use of ROM operating systems and hardware/firmware trade-offs right up to the state of the art for 6502.
+The JOLT and KIM were both blockbusters when they were announced -- but what do you do for an encore?
+The APPLE-II and Ohio Scientific Machines had pushed the use of ROM operating systems and hardware/firmware trade-offs right up to the state-of-the-art for 6502.
 Something radically different was needed.

-Enter Commodore

-As an early front-runner in the pocket calculator revolution, Commodore faced the same overproduction, price cutting and market-saturation problems that had left a worldwide trail of corporate corpses.
-Mits was almost one of these, and we all know what saved them from disaster.

-The microprocessor originally evolved from calculator technology-the field in which MOS Technology also started.
-Today, the calculator field is headed in two directions: the \$5 cheapy and the \$600 wristwatch-calculator and/or the sophisticated programmable printing calculator with longterm memory.
-How could Commodore compete with TI and others who had vertically integrated to produce everything "in-house," from LEDs and keyboards to LSI chips?
-You guessed it-they bought MOS Technology.
-Commodore is still in the calculator business, but you have only to look at their stock-market history during the last year to see where the action is, or isn't.
+Enter Commodore.
+As an early front-runner in the pocket calculator revolution, Commodore was facing the same overproduction, price cutting, market saturation problems that had left a trail of corporate corpses all around the world.
+MITS was almost one of these, and we all know what saved them from disaster.
+The microprocessor originally evolved from calculator technology -- the field in which MOS Technology also started.
+Today the calculator field is headed in two directions: the \$5 cheapy and the \$600 wristwatch-calculator and/or the sophisticated programmable printing calculator with long term memory.
+How could Commodore compete with T.I. and others who had vertically integrated so, that they produced everything "in-house", from LEDs and keyboards to L.S.I. chips?
+You guessed it -- they bought MOS Technology.
+Commodore is still in the calculator business, but you have only to look at their stock market history during the last year to see where the action is, or isn't.